Web Application Security (OWASP Top 10)

 1. Broken Access Control

 Failures in access control allow users to act outside their intended permissions.
 This is the most common and damaging class of web vulnerabilities.
+Proper implementation of role-based access control (RBAC) and strong identity and access management (IAM) policies is essential.

 2. Cryptographic Failures

 Improper handling of sensitive data, weak encryption, or misconfigured TLS can expose credentials and personal information.
+A solid understanding of cryptography fundamentals is critical to preventing these issues.

 3. Injection

 Injection flaws occur when untrusted input is interpreted as commands or queries, leading to data exposure or system compromise.
+Following secure coding practices significantly reduces this risk.

 4. Insecure Design